ArtFlag/sphinxtechnicalwriting/source/cd/config-travis.rst

       #.
 Run ``make html`` to build the docs.
       #.
 Run Vale to check for style issues.

-      *Deploy* deploys the docs to GitHub pages if the building and tests were successful.
+      *Deploy* deploys the docs to GitHub pages if the building and tests are successful.

 #.
 Commit and push your file to your **master** branch.